teamniteo/handbook/work-process.md

 Our work process is based on [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)), but modified slightly to apply better to our specific needs:

  * we don't do customer projects, so we are our own Product Owners,
- * we currently use only GitHub for sprint management,
+ * we currently use GitHub and ZenHub for sprint management,
  * we work asynchronously, so we try to keep scheduled meetings to the bare minimum.

 Undefined issues are created in various repositories.
 Support issues, being reactionary, stay in project-related repositories and are not included in sprints.
-When undefined issues in various repositories are to be moved into a sprint, Scrum Master creates a User Story and links to the original issue in the Acceptance Criteria.
+When undefined issues in various repositories are to be moved into a sprint, User Story needs to be created for that issue with well defined Acceptance Criteria and Definition of Done.
+This can be done by the author of the issue, Scrum Master or Project Owner.
 Sprint is managed from the [Operations repository](https://github.com/niteoweb/operations/issues).

+## How to create User Story

-In Operations repository when you open an issue, it has a template that helps you define the User Story.
-User Story in this step is labeled with `Needs User Story`, a descriptive label, project label and department label.
-The Scrum Master and Product Owner assign people from whom they want to receive feedback for better definition of the User Story.
-Once these people post their feedback, they unassign themselves from the User Story.
-Once the Scrum Master and Product Owner agree that the User Stories well defined, they remove the label `Needs User Story` and label it `Needs Story Points`.
+- In Operations repository when you open an issue, it has a template that helps you define the User Story.
+- User Story in this step must be moved into `Backlog` pipeline.
+- Various labels are added (see Issue Labels section).
+- The Scrum Master and Product Owner verify if the User Story is well defined.
+  * If it is not they assign people from whom they want to receive feedback for better definition of the User Story.
+  * Once these people post their feedback, they unassign themselves from the User Story.
+- Once the Scrum Master and Product Owner agree that the User Stories well defined, they add ``✋ [vote]`` prefix to the title of the User Story.
+At that point, Scrum Master and/or Product Owner assign people from whom they want to receive User Story Points estimation.
+With this online poker planning begins.
+- At the end of the online poker planning, Story Points are added to the User Story.
+- The User Story is now prepared to be moved to the top of the User Story Pyramid stack.

 Important: